myself659/zku-assignments/2-week2/week2.md

     var header = 256 + 256 + 32;
     var bitsPerLeaf = 256 + 160 + 32;
-    component hasher = Sha256(header + nLeaves * bitsPerLeaf);
+    // using Sha256 to compute argsHash for verification in updateWithdrawalTree component hasher = Sha256(header + nLeaves * bitsPerLeaf);
     ...
 }